yjzscode/GROD-OOD-Detection-with-Transformers/README.md

 # **OOD-Detection-with-Transformers**
-The implementation of our work "GROD: Enhancing Generalization of Transformer with Out-of-Distribution Detection".
+The implementation of our work *"How Out-of-Distribution Detection Learning Theory Enhances Transformer: Learnability and Reliability"*.

 ![framework](framework_v2.png)

 ## Introduction
-Transformer networks excel in natural language processing (NLP) and computer vision (CV) tasks.
-However, they face challenges in generalizing to Out-of-Distribution (OOD) datasets, that is, data whose distribution differs from that seen during training.
-The OOD detection aims to distinguish data that deviates from the expected distribution, while maintaining optimal performance on in-distribution (ID) data.
-This paper introduces a novel approach based on OOD detection, termed the Generate Rounded OOD Data (GROD) algorithm, which significantly bolsters the generalization performance of transformer networks across various tasks.
-GROD is motivated by our new OOD detection Probably Approximately Correct (PAC) Theory for transformer.
-The transformer has learnability in terms of OOD detection that is, when the data is sufficient the outlier can be well represented.
-By penalizing the misclassification of OOD data within the loss function and generating synthetic outliers, GROD guarantees learnability and refines the decision boundaries between inlier and outlier.
-This strategy demonstrates robust adaptability and general applicability across different data types.
-Evaluated across diverse OOD detection tasks in NLP and CV, GROD achieves SOTA regardless of data format.
-On average, it improves the SOTA FPR@95 by 9.29% on image classification tasks when Cifar-10 as ID, and by 12.89% in detecting semantic text outliers.
+Transformer networks excel in natural language processing and computer vision tasks.
+However, they still face challenges in generalizing to Out-of-Distribution (OOD) datasets, i.e. data whose distribution differs from that seen during training.
+The OOD detection aims to distinguish outliers while preserving in-distribution (ID) data performance.
+This paper introduces the OOD detection Probably Approximately Correct (PAC) Theory for transformers, which establishes the conditions for data distribution and model configurations for the learnability of transformers in terms of OOD detection.
+The theory demonstrates that outliers can be accurately represented and distinguished with sufficient data.
+The theoretical implications highlight the trade-off between theoretical principles and practical training paradigms.
+By examining this trade-off, we naturally derived the rationale for leveraging auxiliary outliers to enhance OOD detection.
+Our theory suggests that by penalizing the misclassification of outliers within the loss function and strategically generating soft synthetic outliers, one can robustly bolster the reliability of transformer networks.
+This approach yields a novel algorithm that ensures learnability and refines the decision boundaries between inliers and outliers.
+In practice, the algorithm consistently achieves state-of-the-art performance across various data formats.

 :fire: For more information have a look at our paper (coming soon).